Beyond Boundary Frames: Talking-Head Inbetweening via Context-Aware Motion Modeling: Experiments

-\paragraph{Hyperparameters.} Our DiT uses pre-trained weights of Wan2.1‑I2V 1.3B~\cite{liu2025phantom,wan2025wan} as the backbone.
-We fine-tune BBF on four A100-80G GPUs with a per-GPU batch size of 8 and no data augmentation beyond the normalization already present in the dataset pipeline.
-Following the training script, we use AdamW with $\beta_{1}=0.9$, $\beta_{2}=0.999$ and set learning rate to $2\times10^{-5}$.
-We train the model for 2,000 steps and save checkpoints every 100 steps.
-Additionally, VAE, CLIP, T5, and Wav2Vec~\cite{baevski2020wav2vec} remain frozen, while only the DiT attention stacks and the audio adapter are updated.

-\paragraph{Evaluation metrics.} We evaluate BBF against two groups of baselines: (1) general-purpose video VFI methods and (2) audio-driven talking-head methods.
-For the video interpolation models, we use FID~\cite{heusel2017gans} and FVD~\cite{unterthiner2018towards} to evaluate the quality of the synthesized images and videos.
-Additionally, we introduce LPIPS~\cite{zhang2018unreasonable} to quantify the perceptual distance between generated frames and ground-truth frames.
-For talking-head animation, in addition to using FID, FVD, and LPIPS as evaluation metrics, Sync-D~\cite{chung2016out} is utilized to assess the synchronization of lips with audio.
-Moreover, we also introduce PSNR~\cite{hore2010image} to measure the pixel fidelity of the generated images and SSIM~\cite{wang2004image} to evaluate the structural similarity between the generated images and the real images.
+\paragraph{Datasets.} We train our model on Celebv-HQ \cite{zhu2022celebv}, which contains 35,666 high-quality celebrity face video clips with a minimum resolution of 512$\times$512.

+To evaluate talking-head inbetweening, we use HDTF \cite{zhang2021flow} and Hallo3 \cite{cui2025hallo3}.
+HDTF is a high-resolution, in-the-wild talking-head dataset consisting of hundreds of frontal videos and is widely adopted for audio-driven talking-head generation.
+Hallo3 contains over 70 hours of talking videos, including approximately 50 hours of dynamic talking-head editing footage, providing diverse real-world editing scenarios.

+To evaluate the generalization ability of our method beyond talking-head videos, we further conduct experiments on DAVIS \cite{pont20172017}, a widely used benchmark for \emph{generic} video inbetweening with large object motions.

+\paragraph{Implementation Details.} We initialize DiT from Wan2.1-I2V 1.3B~\cite{liu2025phantom} and fine-tune BBF on 4$\times$A100-80G GPUs (batch size 8 per GPU).
+Inputs are $512\times512$ videos with 81 frames, without extra augmentation beyond standard normalization.
+We use AdamW ($\beta_1=0.9$, $\beta_2=0.999$, weight decay $3\times10^{-2}$) with learning rate $2\times10^{-5}$ and a constant-with-warmup schedule (100 warmup steps), and train for 2000 steps.
+VAE, CLIP, T5, and Wav2Vec \cite{baevski2020wav2vec} are frozen.
+Only DiT attention-related parameters and the audio adapter are updated.
+For diffusion training, we use FlowMatch Euler with 1000 diffusion timesteps and uniform timestep sampling.
+For inference, we use 50 denoising steps with GS/PCFG/ACFG = 6.0/5.0/5.0.

+\paragraph{Evaluation Metrics.} We evaluate image and video generation quality using FID \cite{heusel2017gans} and FVD \cite{unterthiner2018towards}, respectively.
+We further report LPIPS \cite{zhang2018unreasonable}, PSNR \cite{hore2010image}, and SSIM \cite{wang2004image} to measure perceptual similarity, reconstruction fidelity, and structural consistency, respectively.
+For talking-head generation, we additionally use Sync-D \cite{chung2016out} to evaluate audio-lip synchronization.
+Finally, we report the inference latency (Lat.), defined as the end-to-end time required to generate an 81-frame video on a single NVIDIA A100 GPU.